 These Lentil Carrot Meatballs by Maryke Wylde are a nourishing, grain-free addition to any meal.
 Made with savory brown lentils, tender carrots, sweet potatoes, juicy cherry tomatoes, and walnuts, these meatballs are supremely satisfying — no bread crumbs necessary!
 Serve them with a generous pour of tomato sauce and some pine nuts and parsley for garnish.

 7. Savory Butternut and Chestnut Squash Pie

 This Savory Butternut Squash and Chestnut Pie by Kimberly Espinel is perfect for showcasing two of autumn’s greatest vegetables: butternut squash and chestnuts!
 It also shows that you don’t need grains to make an amazing pie.
-Instead, it has a crust made from cauliflower, almond meal, and chis seeds which tastes different from a flour-based crust, but is delicious in its own right.
+Instead, it has a crust made from cauliflower, almond meal, and chia seeds which tastes different from a flour-based crust, but is delicious in its own right.
 It is really easy to make so don’t let the many steps intimidate you.

 8. Crispy Breaded Chickpea Cutlets in Mushroom Gravy

 These Crispy Breaded Chickpea Cutlets by Amy Lyons are served with savory homemade mushroom gravy — and the “breading” is grain-free!
 Chickpeas have the perfect flavor and texture for this meal that’ll win over anybody.
 Serve this alongside some fresh greens or any vegetable of your choosing.

 9. Quinoa and Portobello Mushroom Stacks With Red Pepper Coulis